CHC52021 Diploma of Community Services (Case Management, Child, Youth and Family Welfare)

 Delivery Venue

-This course will be delivered at one of our campuses or a hired venue.
-Some students may take the option of attending weekly online classes.
+Simulation class will be delivered at one of our campuses.
+Some students may take the option of attending online classes depending upon Individual cases.

 Example of assessments you will need to do to be competent are: